-Study Permits for Children of International PDFS
+Study Permits for Children of International PDFs

 Children accompanying a PDF with a work permit will be issued either a Canadian entry stamp on their passport or visitor record upon entry to Canada.
-With a Canadian entry stamp or visitor record, children under the age of 19 are authorized to study in Canada without a Study Permit.
+With a Canadian entry stamp or visitor record, children under the age of 19 are authorized to study Permit.
 However, a Study Permit is required for children 19 and older and for those attending a post-secondary institution.
 We suggest that you contact the school board in your area of residence prior to your arrival at UBC to review specific requirements and to ensure that your children will be eligible to attend elementary or secondary school.